CLAN MACFARLANE WORLDWIDE, INC.

 Section 4.1 General Powers.
-The business and affairs of CMW shall be supervised by its Board of Directors, which shall exercise in the name of and on behalf of CMW all of the rights and privileges legally exercisable by CMW as a corporate entity, except as may otherwise be provided by law, the Articles of Incorporation, or these Bylaws.
-The Board of Directors, as the governing body of CMW, shall have the authority to receive, administer, and distribute property on behalf of CMW in accordance with the provisions set forth in Article II of these Bylaws.
+The business and affairs of CMW will be supervised by its Board of Directors, which will exercise in the name of and on behalf of CMW all of the rights and privileges legally exercisable by CMW as a corporate entity, except as may otherwise be provided by law, the Articles of Incorporation, or these Bylaws.
+The Board of Directors, as the governing body of CMW, will have the authority to receive, administer, and distribute property on behalf of CMW in accordance with the provisions set forth in Article II of these Bylaws.

-Section 4.4 Annual Meeting.
-The annual meeting of the Board of Directors shall be held in January.
-The election of the executives for the new year shall be completed during the Board’s annual meeting.
+Section 4.6.1 Annual Meeting.
+The annual meeting of the Board of Directors will be held in January.
+The election of the executives for the new year will be completed during the Board’s annual meeting.

-Section 4.7 Quorum and Participation in a Meeting.
-A majority of the total number of Directors in office shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.
-The members of the Board of Directors, or any committee designated by the Board, may participate in a meeting of the Board or of such committee by means of conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear one another; and participation in a meeting pursuant to this provision shall constitute presence in person at such meeting.
-Promptly after each respective meeting of the Board of Directors, each director shall be furnished a copy of the minutes of such meeting.
-Robert’s Rules of Order shall govern the interpretation of parliamentary matters at a meeting of the Board, or any committee designated by the Board.
+Section 4.8 Quorum and Participation in a Meeting.
+A majority of the total number of Directors in office will constitute a quorum for the transaction of business at any meeting of the Board of Directors.
+The members of the Board of Directors, or any committee designated by the Board, may participate in a meeting of the Board or of such committee by means of conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear one another; and participation in a meeting pursuant to this provision will constitute presence in person at such meeting.
+Promptly after each respective meeting of the Board of Directors, each director will be furnished a copy of the minutes of such meeting.

-Section 4.8 Manner of Acting at a Meeting.
-Each director shall be entitled to one (1) vote upon any matter properly submitted for a vote to the Board of Directors.
-The act of a majority of the Directors present and who vote at a meeting at which a quorum is present shall be the act of the Board of Directors, except as may otherwise be specifically provided by law, by the Articles of Incorporation, or by these Bylaws.
+Section 4.10 Manner of Acting at a Meeting.
+Each director will be entitled to one (1) vote upon any matter properly submitted for a vote to the Board of Directors.
+The act of a majority of the Directors present and who vote at a meeting at which a quorum is present will be the act of the Board of Directors, except as may otherwise be specifically provided by law, by the Articles of Incorporation, or by these Bylaws.
 Members of the Board of Directors absent from any meeting shall not be permitted to vote at such meeting by written proxies.

-Section 4.9 Vacancies.
-Any vacancy occurring in the Board of Directors at any time for any reason may be filled by the affirmative vote of a majority of the remaining Directors, so long as the requirements of Section 5.2 are met.
-An individual designated to fill a director position shall serve for the unexpired term of his or her predecessor in office, or, if there is no predecessor, until the next election of Directors.
+Section 4.11 Vacancies.
+Any vacancy occurring on the Board of Directors at any time for any reason may be filled by the affirmative vote of a majority of the remaining Directors, so long as the requirements of Section 5.2 and 10.1.1 are met.
+An individual designated to fill a Director position will serve for the unexpired term of his or her predecessor in office, or, if there is no predecessor, until the next election of Directors.

 Voting members may also request removal of a Director by presenting a signed petition of 20 current voting members to the Board of Directors for consideration.

-Section 4.11 Resignation.
-A director may resign his or her membership at any time by tendering his or her resignation in writing to the Chair of the Board of Directors.
-A resignation shall become effective upon the date specified in such notice or, if no date is specified, upon receipt of the resignation by CMW at its principal place of business.
+Section 4.13 Resignation.
+A director may resign his or her position on the Board of Directors at any time by tendering his or her resignation “in writing” electronically to the President or in the case of the resignation of the President, to the Secretary.
+A resignation will become effective upon the date specified in such notice, or, if no date is specified, upon receipt of the resignation.

 ARTICLE V. OFFICERS